1 Introduction

 In response to the challenging scale of the task of ground-truthing many thousands of miles of anadromous streams, we are investigating methods to model probable anadromous habitat.
 If successfully developed, we anticipate that future managers and researchers will be able to consult these maps when reviewing permit applications, assessing habitat, or other applications.

-Following methods described in Romey and Martin 2022 and others, we applied existing end-of-anadromy modeling techniques to areas within the boundaries of the Chugach National Forest, where sufficient supporting geospatial data currently exists4.
+Following methods described in Romey and Martin 2022 and others, in 2024 we applied existing end-of-anadromy modeling techniques to areas within the boundaries of the Chugach National Forest, where sufficient supporting geospatial data currently exists4.
 We report on these initial efforts in the Discussion section of this report.
+We are continuing and refining this approach 2025 -2027 with support from the National Coastal Resilience Fund.

 1.2 Volunteer Training